 WHAT TO SLEEP IN

 The softest mattress and silkiest sheets are worthless if your pajamas themselves are uncomfortable!
-Instead of decades-old t-shirts or falling-apart pajama pants, try switching to one of these comfortable and stylish options.
+Instead of decades-old t-shirts or pajama pants that are falling-apart pajama, try switching to one of these comfortable and stylish options.

 Lusome's soft pajama fabric is specifically engineered to avoid night sweats.
 Both moisture-wicking and comfortable, it's a solution to any too-hot nights, according to Rothman.